 13) When should a public company hold a general meeting?

-Within one year of being allowed to start the first general meeting.
+A public company should hold a general meeting within one year of being allowed to start the first general meeting.
 Thereafter, within six months of the completion of each financial year.

 14) How many people have a board of directors in a public company?